diego2k/WASAPIMicrophone/README.md

 # WASAPIMicrophone
-Minimum example to show the micrphone access via WASAPI.
+Minimum example to show the micrphone access via WASAPI based on the WindowsAudioSession example.